 How to Give Gripe Water to a Baby

-About ten minutes after a feed is the best time to give the baby some gripe water.
+Though it is not advisable to give gripe water to babies, traditionally it is given about ten minutes after a feed.
 It can be administered to the baby using a dropper or a spoon.
 Owing to its pleasant taste, most babies will ingest it without any fuss.
 It is usually given once a day, but, your doctor will be able to advise you regarding the dosage.

 Side Effects of Gripe Water